hallgrimur1471/mim/README.md

 1. [Download and install Node](http://nodejs.org)

-2. This project reguires a postgres database, see in line 8 in index.js
+2. This project reguires a postgres database, see line 8 in index.js

 2. Download and unzipp from github. then from the mim rootfolder type:

-...npm install
+⋅⋅⋅npm install
-...npm start
+⋅⋅⋅npm start

 ##Getting involved